eevanwong/Texas-Hold-Em/README.md

 Player that earned the most money in one sitting (past earnings of playthroughs stack if player keeps playing).
 Information of players are stored in a pickle array (if they have played at least once) and top players are displayed in a leaderboard format.

-It holds all values in a pickle file with a dictionary with all players that have played
+It holds all values in a pickle file (player id, name, score, and date) with a dictionary with all players that have played

 The values of the location and text of the buttons are stored in text files that are read and processed by classes